agentage/agentkit/README.md

 ## Contributing

-The Agent SDK project welcomes all constructive contributions.
+The AgentKit project welcomes all constructive contributions.

 ### Running Tests